dgelven1/Udacity-Self-Driving-Car-/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image8]

-### Step 4: Train and Test Convolutional Neural Network Model
+## Step 4: Train and Test Convolutional Neural Network Model

-#### Model Training
+### Model Training
-#### 3. Describe how you trained your model.
+### Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I used an ....
+To train the model, at first I used the same hyperparameters as the LeNet model given in the lab exercise.
+Using a dropout rate of 85% validation accuracy was pretty good at approximately 94.5%.
+I decided to tune the hyperparameters slightly to achieve a better validation accuracy.
+Below are final set of hyper parameters I used to achieve a validation accuracy above 96%.

+* Learning Rate = 0.00095
+* Batch Size = 64
+* Epochs = 30
+* Dropout Rate = 0.75

+Using a smaller batch size caused the model to train much slower, but produced better validation results.
+Changing the learning rate did not have a big affect of the accuracy unless it was also changed along with the number of epochs.
+To keep the traing time to a minimum, I chose to leave the learning rate at 0.001 and increase the epochs to account for the newly introduced dropouts at each fully connected layer.

-#### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
+### Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

-#### Testing Model Accuracy

-My final model results were:
+As described above, I used an interative approach to finding a solution to achieve a validation accuracy above 93%.
+Below you will find a summary of the iterative steps I used to find my final solution for training my classifer:

+    1. Using the LeNet Architecture and hyperparameters.
+Validation accuracy = 87.2%
+    2. Using grayscale images instead of color images for training and validation.
+Validation accuracy = 91.5%
+    3. Implementing standardization.
+Validation accuracy = 91.7% (Not a huge change, but slightly helps the accuracy)
-* training set accuracy of ?
+    4. Increase the training data set size.
+Validation accuracy = 92.5%
+    5. Implementing data augmentation to entire training data set.
+Validation Accuracy = 94.2%
+    6. Implementing sharpening and increasing brightness of training, validation, and test datset.
+Validation accuracy = 95.3%
+    7. Adding droput layer with a keep probability of 50%.
+Validation accuracy = 88%
+    8. Decreasing batch size to 64 and increasing keep probability to 75%.
+Validation accuracy = 95.8%
+    9. Increasing epochs from 10 to 30.
+Validation accuracy = 96.5%
+    10. Changing learning rate from 0.001 to 0.00095.
+Validation accuracy 97.1%

+### Final Model Accuracy Results
-* validation set accuracy of ?
+* Validation set accuracy of 96.5%
-* test set accuracy of ?
+* Test set accuracy of 94.1%

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+### Solution Discussion

+As you can see by the results above the model performs well on both the validation and test data sets.
+Through my iterative process I did implement a new arciteture to view the difference in accuracy results.
+I implemented the ConvNet arcitecture used in Sermanet and LeCun's experiment for a traffic sign classifier[1].
+The architecture is similar to the LeNet but splits the output from the first convolutional layer and adds this output with the second convolutional layers output before the final full connection layer.
+This architecture produced better accuracy results in Sermanet and LeCun's classifer.
+For me this architecture produced slightly worse accuracy performance, so I decided to stick with the LeNet architeture.
+Below you can find an image comparing the two architectures:

+![alt text][image8]

+Some issues with the original LeNet architecture was overfitting.
+I would achieve a high accuracy on the validation data set, but the accuracy on the test set would be much lower.
+To solve this issue, I introduce the dropouts in between the fully connected layers.
+This helped the model in preventing overfitting by only keeping a certain percentage of outputs from these layers and passing them as inputs into the next layer.

+![alt text][image8]

-### Step 5: Test a Model on New German Traffic Sign Images
+## Step 5: Test a Model on New German Traffic Sign Images

-#### Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.
+### Find 5 German Traffic Signs

 I used google maps street view to find traffic signs around the German city of Munich.
 I chose this approach to simulate how an actual vehicle would view a traffic sign in a normal driving siutation.
 Since the images from google street view are captured using a vehicle with a camera attached to the roof of the vehicle, I thought this would be very representative of a real driving scenario.
 The following 5 images were used:

 ![alt text][image7]

-The first image might be difficult to classify because ...
+Some of these images may be difficult for the model to classify because of the similar features between multiple signs in the data set.
+For example the 60 kph speed limit sign could easily be misclassified as a 80 kph sign.
+The features of the sign are extremely similar and differentiating between a 6 and 8 might be challenging for the classifer.
+Also there are multiple signs that include arrows and identifying the difference between all of those signs could be difficult for my classifier.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).